Do you feel comfortable mask breathing?

 - Wear your mask for short periods at first (15-20 minutes) and slowly work up to wearing it for longer periods so as not to shock your system.

-- Do daily Buteyko meditations to start to retrain your body towards healthier respiration (grab the free Buteyko Starter Pack for Healthier Mask Breathing that I’ve built for you).
+- Do daily Buteyko meditations to start to retrain your body towards healthier respiration (grab the free Buteyko Starter Pack that I’ve built for you).

 - Learn how to wear your mask properly (as decreed by the WHO).

 By the way, when you begin nose breathing consistently you’ll notice that your nose starts to decongest.
 Some people can experience post-nasal drip or the need to blow the nose more.
 This should not last more than a few days and doing an increased number of buteyko exercises daily will generally help you move through it more quickly.

 Interesting and wonderful facts to perk up your day

 - Nitric oxide is antiviral and antibacterial and it is enhanced in the body via nose breathing – yay!
 Nose breathing is so easy and simple, we can all do it!

 - Use your nose to breathe in order to reduce the viral load AND to reduce the potential transmission of water particles into the atmosphere (if infected) – there is a 42% greater water* loss from breathing out through the MOUTH than the NOSE – and when something is transmitted via water particles this would feel like common sense to convert to total nose breathing, don’t you think?
 So get on board and (with love) shut your mouth – for all our sakes.